-- Adrian Combat Manual - · Adrian Marshals Manual - Adrian Missile Weapons Manual (formerly the Archery Manual) - Adrian Missile Weapons Construction Guide (formerly the Arrow Construction Guide)
+- 1. Adrian Combat Manual

+- 2. Adrian Marshals Manual

+- 3. Adrian Missile Weapons Manual

+- 4. Adrian Missile Weapons Construction Guide

-A marshal in the Empire of Adria is expected to be able to know how to:
+A marshal in the Adrian Empire is expected to be able to know how to:

-- Administer the basic sword oath by heart - Conduct an armor inspection for all types of combat - Conduct a weapons inspection for all types of weapons - Identify any item on the banned weapons list - Describe the target and non-target areas of the body - Describe and demonstrate a legal blow with all weapon types - Marshal single combat - Marshal melee combat (tournament and war) - Run a single-elimination tournament - Authorize a marshal
+- 1. Administer the basic sword oath by heart - 2.
+Conduct an armor inspection for all types of combat - 3.
+Conduct a weapons inspection for all types of weapons - 4.
+Identify any item on the banned weapons list - 5.
+Describe the target and non-target areas of the body - 6.
+Describe and demonstrate a legal blow with all weapon types - 7.
+Marshal single combat - 8.
+Marshal melee combat (tournament and war) - 9.
+Run a single-elimination tournament - 10.
+Authorize a marshal - 11.
+Qualify a combatant